Skip to main content

 We're Here to Help

 If you have a claim, contact the Steele Agency.
-We can help you understand your coverage, navigate the claims process, and advocate on your behalf with the insurance company.
+We can help you understand your coverage, assist you through the claims process, and help you communicate with the insurance company.
 For more information about what to do after a car accident, see our DOs and DON'Ts of an Automobile Accident article.